-Gabby Douglas, the amazing, gold-medal winning, 16-year old gymnastic wonder with the magnetic smile, has made Olympic history by being the first African-American to win the gold medal in the Gymnastics All-Around final.
+Gabby Douglas, the amazing, gold-medal winning, now 1-year old gymnastic wonder with the magnetic smile, has made Olympic history by being the first African-American to win the gold medal in the Gymnastics All-Around final.
 You’d think that every community in the US, particularly the African American community, would be showing her nothing by their heartfelt pride and congratulations on her wonderful achievements.

 But instead of applauding her truly breathtaking performances, this beautiful young lady is a hot topic in the Black community because of what?
 Her hair.